 highly sexualised and sexually provocative, and a number of the images were filmed in a prolonged and intrusive manner.

 Tease Me, 23 June 2009, 01:00 to 03:00

 Ofcom also considered the content of this broadcast to be sexually graphic.
 The presenter, who was only wearing a skimpy red thong, engaged in a number of sexually explicit acts.
 At various times the presenter positioned her buttocks to camera so

 that her anal and labial areas were shown at close range and in intrusive detail.
 She also pulled her buttocks apart to reveal her anus and touched her anal area in an intimate way at various times in the broadcast.
 Ofcom was concerned about the

 sexual explicitness of this material irrespective of the time at which it was broadcast.
 In Ofcom's view the actions of this particular presenter were highly sexualised and sexually provocative, and filmed in an intrusive manner.

 Given the strength of the material, Ofcom considered that this content clearly had the potential to cause offence.
 Therefore its treatment by the broadcaster required justification by the context to provide adequate protection for viewers.

-for the broadcast of these strong sexual images.
-Also in Ofcom's view factors such as the channel being in the adult sector of the EPG and the content being broadcast well after the watershed did not justify the broadcast of this material.
-This
+justification for the broadcast of these strong sexual images.
+Also in Ofcom's view factors such as the channel being in the adult sector of the EPG and the content being broadcast well after the watershed did not justify the broadcast of

 Therefore Ofcom concluded that this content was not justified by the context and breached Rules 2.1 and 2.3.